ngaskill/liferay-docs-dxp-cloud/user/articles/01-intro.markdown

 # What is DXP Cloud?

-Liferay DXP Cloud is a secure, reliable enterprise cloud platform (PaaS) that simplifies the deployment, management, and scaling of Liferay DXP.
-DXP Cloud provides autoscaling, development tools, environments, monitoring, and much more, all designed with years of in-house Liferay expertise.
+Liferay DXP Cloud is a secure, reliable enterprise cloud platform (PaaS) that simplifies the management of Liferay DXP.
+DXP Cloud provides tools and infrastructure for

+-   Networking
+-   Security
+-   Monitoring
+-   Installation
+-   Deployment
+-   Clustering
+-   Scaling
+-   Load balancing
+-   Backups
+-   And more...

+All of which are designed with years of in-house Liferay expertise.

 For you, this means one thing: *value*.
 DXP Cloud does the heavy lifting for you.
-Gone are the days of having to manage your own servers, networking, security, monitoring, installation, clustering, scaling, load balancing, backups, and more.
-And because you no longer have to host and manage your own infrastructure, you can focus on what matters: delivering new features and applications to your customers.
+Gone are the days of having to manage your own infrastructure.
+You can therefore focus on what matters: delivering new features and applications for your business.
 DXP Cloud has you covered there too.

 DXP Cloud accelerates enterprise development and deployment by providing a DevOps platform for Liferay DXP.
 DXP Cloud